Writing "Takeaways" and Descriptions

 Since the learner's performance should be observable and measurable, the verb chosen for each takeaway should be an action verb that results in overt behavior that can be observed and measured.
 Remember, attendees need practical, relevant solutions that they can apply in their jobs.

-Some sample action verbs follow below, and you can find more here.
+Some sample action verbs follow below:

 Avoid using certain verbs that are unclear and subject to different interpretations in terms of what action they are specifying.